DO – SET OUT YOUR BUDGET

 While taking inspiration from other successful projects is a good idea, remember that no two projects are ever the same.
 Your land, budget and needs could be completely different from that other person.
 This gives you an opportunity to be unique while making sure everything is done right.

 That being said, there can be a lot to learn from other success stories.
-Pinterest or Homebuilding & Renovating are good examples of places for building inspiration.
+Pinterest or Homebuilding & Renovating are good examples of platforms full of extension inspiration.
+You can also make the most of the self-build resources available at the NSBRC to find out more about your specific project needs.

 DO – BE REALISTIC